Defining Household Employees

 When Workers are Not Employees

-A worker is considered self-employed and not an employee if they have a control over how the work is done.
+A worker is considered self-employed and not an employee if they have control over how the work is done.
 Also, self-employed workers generally work with their own set of tools and offer services to the general public as independent business people.

 If an agency provides you with the worker, then the agency itself controls what work is done and how and when it is done.
 In that case, the worker is not your employee.